Over 10 years we help companies reach their financial and branding goals. Engitech is a values-driven technology agency dedicated.

 These cards had a lot of full-custom ICs — including a microprocessor, EPROM memory, and a pair of gate arrays with more than 10,000 gates each.

 MTSI had already been successful in reverse engineering software.
 In one case, a complex voice compression algorithm was legally reverse engineered, and the resulting differential adaptive, lossless DAPCM voice compression equation was short enough to print on a t-shirt.
+Taking our skills to the SLC 96 was a natural development.

 Central office terminal equipment.
 AT&T Bell Laboratories photo